Hermes (Greek stamp): The "control numbers" errors of the "large Hermes head"

 The number of the different types of errors, without of their combination, is very important and exists for all the printings.
 New "control numbers" errors are still regularly discovered by philatelists.

-It could easily justify a specialised collection by itself!

 The "control numbers" errors of the 10 lepta of the Paris printing

 These are all the referenced "control numbers" errors of the 10 lepta of the Paris printing, as well as their position on the sheet of 150 stamps: